ournetworks/2020/notes/2020-05-09-planning-meeting.md

 - [ ] dc: to paste in
   - [ ] others add theirs in!
 - [ ] sarah: emailing other sponsors (info in pipeline)
-- [ ] dc: keep following up with three lead sponsors
+- [ ] dc keep following up with three lead sponsors
-- [ ] dc Follow up on Wendy dweb stuff? and whether we're pooling resources
+- [ ] dc follow up on Wendy dweb stuff? and whether we're pooling resources
 - [ ] sarah add some sponsorship opps
-- [ ] dc Toronto-based orgs
+- [ ] dc advertise to Toronto-based orgs